ExtendJ/ExtendJ-Explorer/README.md

 3. Run the bash file gradlew, with ./gradlew, this will create a .jar file which contains the debugger.
 4. Add created Jar to your projects Library path, include all files in the .jar.
 Do not forget the .fxml and .css files.
 - For example if you are using an ant build script add something like this <zipfileset includes="**/*.*" src="/[path to debugger .jar]"/> to the build scripts jar target.
-5. To run the debugger with your compiler add the following code, after the parsing is done and the AST tree is generated: "new JastAddAd(topNode);".
-Where topNode is the Object of the top node of your AST.
+5. To run the debugger with your compiler add the following code, after the parsing is done and the AST tree is generated: "new JastAddAd(rootNode);".
+Where rootNode is the Object of your AST:s root.
 6. Now run your compiler on some source file!

 Lib dependencies for Linux
 ------------
-Add these if ToolKit errors are thrown when running the debugger. libgtk+-x11-2.0_0 - X11 backend of The GIMP ToolKit (GTK+). libgtk+2.0_0 - The GIMP ToolKit (GTK+), a library for creating GUIs.
+Add these if ToolKit errors are thrown when running the debugger.
+- libgtk+-x11-2.0_0 - X11 backend of The GIMP ToolKit (GTK+).
+- libgtk+2.0_0 - The GIMP ToolKit (GTK+), a library for creating GUIs.

 Filtering the AST
 ------------